-Last updated on August 17th, 2022 at 11:45 pm
+Last updated on April 8th, 2023 at 04:09 pm

 So, why might a person be considering a Big Green Egg Grill?
 The features found in this type of ceramic grill definitely stand out in a crowd.
 Many people like the Big Green Egg grill for slow cooking, while others are sold on the lifetime warranty.
-There are several models to choose from with different heat options.
-However, the grill comes with some drawbacks you should know about.

 The Pros and Cons of the Big Green Egg Grill

-The Big Green Egg Grill features a limited lifetime warranty, so buyers know they will never need to purchase a new grill again.
+The Big Green Egg grill features a limited lifetime warranty, so buyers know they will never need to purchase a new grill again.
 The high-quality materials ensure this unit holds up with time, so the warranty most likely won’t be needed.
 However, it is nice to have.

-Use the Big Green Egg Grill for Slow Cooking
+Using the Big Green Egg Grill for Slow Cooking

 Big Green Egg Grill Models

 People shopping for these grills will find a wide range of models to chose from.
-Whatever your specific needs, you should find a model that’s right for you.
+Whatever your specific needs, you’ll find a model that’s right for you.
 The 2XL is the biggest model offered today.
 A person can cook up to 40 burgers or 16 whole chickens simultaneously with this model.

 The Green Egg Mini, in contrast, can cook two chicken breasts at one time or one steak.
 Most people find this model won’t be big enough for regular use, as it can’t cook dinner for the average family.
 Nevertheless, this unit is ideal for tailgating or an apartment balcony.